PensionMath

 A rough framework for thinking about the DC component: if you're 20 years from retirement and have been contributing 2% to 3% of salary, your account might hold $30,000 to $60,000.
 With reasonable investment returns and continued contributions, that could grow to $80,000 to $150,000 by retirement, depending on timing.
 In monthly income terms at a 4% withdrawal rate, that's $267 to $500 per month.
 For Pension Plus 2 members whose DB benefit is already lower, this supplement becomes more meaningful.

-For MIP members with no DC account, the entire inflation hedge has to come from other savings: 403(b) accounts, 457(b) plans, IRAs, or other assets.
-For Pension Plus and Pension Plus 2 members, the DC account serves a dual purpose: it supplements the lower or equal DB benefit and provides the growth potential that the fixed pension lacks.
+For PP and PP2 members, the DC account serves a dual purpose: it supplements the DB benefit and provides growth potential that the fixed pension lacks.
 The DC portion that stays invested in growth-oriented funds during the early retirement years can help offset inflation in the later years.
+MIP members with no DC account can supplement through 403(b) accounts, 457(b) plans, IRAs, or other assets.

 One tactical note: Michigan doesn't restrict access to 457(b) plans at any age, unlike 401(k) and 403(b) plans that assess a 10% penalty before 59.5.
 If your district offers a 457(b), it's worth contributing to it for exactly this reason.
 A teacher who retires at 52 with 30 years of service can access 457(b) funds immediately with no penalty, filling the income gap until the DC account and other savings take over.